T-Ash-90/qrcg-api-statistics-project/README.md

    Paste your token and press `Enter`.

+3. The script will then prompt you to **enter a start and end date** for filtering the QR codes (or leave the fields blank for "all time"):

+    📅 Enter start date (YYYY-MM-DD) or leave blank for all time (all time):
+    📅 Enter end date (YYYY-MM-DD) or leave blank for all time (all time):

-3. The script will fetch and display all your QR codes, formatted as follows:
+4. The script will fetch and display all your QR codes, formatted as follows:
    - **Created**: The date and time when the QR code was created.
    - **Title**: The title of the QR code.
    - **Short URL**: A shortened URL for the QR code.